This job is brought to you by Jobs/Redefined, the UK's leading over-50s age inclusive jobs board.

 South London and Maudsley NHS Foundation Trust has a rich history, well-established community links and an international reputation.
 We deliver specialist services in the London boroughs of Croydon, Lambeth, Lewisham and Southwark, Bexley, Bromley, Greenwich, Wandsworth and Richmond.

-We are committed to providing high quality and specialist care to our service users and we are recognised for our care and treatment we provide.
+We are committed to providing high quality specialist care to our service users and we are recognised for the care and treatment we provide.
 The Care Quality Commission rates our services as 'good'.

 We launched our five-year strategy, Aiming High; Changing Lives in 2021 together with Our Care Improvement System as our quality management system methodology to make a positive impact on patient care, outcomes and staff experience.
 By joining SLaM, all staff will get the opportunity to be part of this exciting improvement journey supported with learning and development to harness everyone's potential as change makers.